LandlordStudio-Recruitment/ls-recruitment-back/README.md

 ## Running the backend project

-The backend project can be run via the [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run) or using Visual Studio.
+The backend project can be run via the [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run) or using Visual Studio.

 ## Submission Guidelines